 - 3.1 If, following a single confidential approach, the board of the offeree company agrees to enter into talks with the potential offeror, the provisions of Rule 2.2(c) will apply in the normal way. - 3.2 If a possible offer announcement is made pursuant to Rule 2.2(c) before the expiry of the restricted period, the announcement will not normally be required to specify a "put up" or "shut up" deadline under Rule 2.6(a).
 This is because the Executive considers that the imposition of such a deadline would be unnecessary given that the board of the offeree company would be able to end the talks at any time during the restricted period and thereby re-impose the restrictions set out in Rule 2.8 upon the potential offeror for the remainder of the restricted period.
-The Executive would normally expect the announcement to explain why a "put up" or "shut up" deadline is not required to be specified and to state the date upon which the restricted period will end.

-- 3.3 If an offer period commences and talks are continuing at the end of the restricted period, the Executive will require a "put up" or "shut up" deadline to be announced by the offeree company at that time.
-This The deadline will be 5.00 pm on the 28th day following the end of the restricted period. - 34 lf alternatively. talks are terminated following an announcement of a possible offer but before the end of the restricted period, the offeree company will be required to make an announcement of that fact.
+The Executive would normally expect the announcement to explain why a "put up" or "shut up" deadline is not required to be specified and to state the date upon which the restricted period will end. - 3.3 If an offer period commences and talks are continuing at the end of the restricted period, the Executive will require a "put up" or "shut up" deadline to be announced by the offeree company at that time.
+The deadline will be 5.00 pm on the 28th day following the end of the restricted period. - 3.4 If, alternatively, talks are terminated following an announcement of a possible offer but before the end of the restricted period, the offeree company will be required to make an announcement of that fact.
 Such an announcement will end the offer period and the potential offeror will then be bound by the restrictions set out in Rule 2.8 for the remainder of the restricted period.
 The announcement will not, of itself, have the effect of extending the restricted period or commencing a new restricted period.
-However, if the potential offeror voluntarily makes a further "no intention to bid" statement, a new restricted period will commence from the date of that statement. - 3.5 Once a restricted period under Rule 2.8 has expired, Rules 2.2 and 2.6 will apply in the normal way to any obligation to make an announcement in relation to talks which may occur or continue after that date.
+However, if the potential offeror voluntarily makes a further "no intention to bid" statement, a new restricted period will commence from the date of that statement.